 Taking a gap year after college shouldn't decrease your chances of being accepted into grad school.
-In fact, by taking a year off before going on to a higher degree like medicine, law, education, dentistry, or another subject, can make you stand out among your fellow grad school applicants.
-By shadowing a doctor or interning at a law office (whether near home or abroad!) will provide you with time to get hands-on experience in your field.
-Or, if you decided to switch from one subject or another, you can use that time to do a post-bacc to complete prerequisites for your graduate degree.
+In fact, taking a year off before going on to a higher degree like medicine, law, education, dentistry, or another subject, can make you stand out among your fellow grad school applicants.
+Shadowing a doctor or interning at a law office (whether near home or abroad!) will provide you with time to get hands-on experience in your field.
+Or, if you decided to switch from one subject or another, you can use that time to do a post-back to complete prerequisites for your graduate degree.
 In the end, the key is to do something meaningful with your year break to show your grad school that you're a serious student and an asset to their program.

 How Can I Deal with Student Loans?

 Loans can put a damper on the gap year idea, but depending on your loan amount and how dedicated you are to traveling, there are many ways to make it work.
 If you are spending your gap year volunteering or working in a public service field, you should see if you qualify for public service loan forgiveness.
 Certain loans also offer deferment or forbearance, so you can temporarily postpone or reduce your payments.
-If you decide you have to make money during your year off to pay back your student loans, there are also plenty opportunities to find a gap year job abroad.
+If you decide you have to make money during your year off to pay back your student loans, there are also plenty of opportunities to find a gap year job abroad.